 - 4 ears fresh corn, in their husks

 - Butter (or an herb butter) for serving

-2 Place the corn in their husks on the hot grill.
-Cover.
-Turn the corn occasionally, until the husks are charred on all sides, about 15 to 20 minutes.
+Place the corn in their husks on the hot grill.
+Cover the grill.
+Turn the corn occasionally, until the husks are completely blackened and charred on all sides, about 15 to 20 minutes.

 3 Remove the corn from the grill.
 Let them sit for 5 minutes or until cool enough to handle.
 Remove the silks and charred husks from the corn.
 If you need to, use a damp towel to protect your hands from any sharp edges from the charred corn husks as you peel them off.